Rosy boa morphs are interesting and beautiful. They’re generally a light brown to dark brown, and every natural variation has three stripes.

 This snake has a quite mottled pattern.
 Compare them to the albino coastal rosy boa.
 The pattern is still mottled, but the contrast between the two colors is sharper.
 The albino Borrego is different again—this snake has straighter, more distinct lines.

-Axanthic snakes are, in a way, the opposite of albinos.
+Axanthic rosy boas are, in a way, the opposite of albinos.
 Instead of lacking dark coloration, axanthics only lack red or yellow (or both).
 ‘Xanthic’ originally comes from the Greek ‘Xanthos,’ which means yellow.
 Axanthic, therefore, means ‘lacking in yellow,’ meaning the yellow pigmentation.

 If the snake is one that has quite a dark pattern, this can create a snake that’s black and gray.
 Axanthic snakes are quite popular, but there are precious few that have been bred so far.